GNL Adjunctive Therapies Guide, Part 2 of 4

 ADJUNCT TWO (Ahrén 2016, Diabetes Care)

-Note on presentation: ADJUNCT ONE reports between-group estimated treatment differences (ETDs) versus placebo; ADJUNCT TWO reports within-arm change from baseline.
-The numbers are not directly comparable, and a larger absolute change-from-baseline figure does not mean a larger drug effect.
-The Park 2024 meta-analysis below pools both trials into per-mg-dose ETDs.
+Note on presentation: ADJUNCT ONE reports between-group treatment differences; ADJUNCT TWO reports within-arm change from baseline.
+The numbers are not directly comparable.
+Park 2024 below pools both into per-mg-dose effects.

 Pasqua 2025 semaglutide-plus-AID crossover (Nature Medicine)

 24 adults with T1D, double-blind randomised crossover.
-Weekly semaglutide up to 1 mg plus investigational AID versus placebo plus the same AID, approximately 15 weeks per arm.
-Time in range (3.9 to 10 mmol/L, 70 to 180 mg/dL) rose by approximately 4.8 percentage points versus placebo, with no increase in time below range.
-HbA1c fell by approximately 0.5 per cent; weight by 5.3 kg (5.1 per cent); total daily insulin paired difference approximately 11.3 units per day (roughly 22.3 per cent).
-Safety: no severe hypoglycaemia, no DKA; 2 of 24 completers (8 per cent) developed euglycaemic hyperketonaemia without acidosis.
+Weekly semaglutide up to 1 mg plus investigational AID versus placebo plus the same AID, around 15 weeks per arm.
+TIR (3.9 to 10 mmol/L, 70 to 180 mg/dL) rose by approximately 4.8 percentage points versus placebo, with no increase in time below range.
+HbA1c fell by approximately 0.5 per cent; weight by 5.3 kg; total daily insulin by approximately 11 units per day.
+No severe hypoglycaemia, no DKA; 2 of 24 completers (8 per cent) developed euglycaemic hyperketonaemia without acidosis.
 The first RCT of weekly semaglutide combined with AID.
 PMID 39794615.
 Grade A.

 ADJUST-T1D (Shah 2025, NEJM Evidence)